Lucia's Blog: 2020-04-19

 I. GOD HAS FILLED US FULL!

 We live in a world where everyone is striving to attain something.
-Always striving for something more as if what we have is not enough.
+We always strive for something more, as if what we have is not sufficient.
 We want a better car, a better house, a better spouse, a better church, better brethren, better neighbors, a better job, a better salary, a better way of entertainment or a better way to spend our leisure time, a better (you fill in the blank).
-Yet we miss all the riches our Father in heaven has placed right in front of us.
+Yet we miss all the riches our Father in heaven has placed right before us.
 We ignore those riches that are the apple of our eyes and hearts.
 Yes, the people in front of us!
 They were not given to us by our Father in heaven to take for granted!
 They were not placed in our lives by accident or because we tried so hard to attain them.
 These blessings are not our earthly promotions or bonus money.
 They are gifts from our God in heaven!
 They have been administered to us to love, care for, and protect.
-Nevertheless, we seem to treasure them not at all and act as if they are not enough.
-We are absolutely ungrateful!
-Don't forget that God sees, and He is not happy with the way we administer His riches in our life.
-When we behave in this manner, we are telling Him, "You are not enough for me."

 • What Does God Expect of Us?